 The Sculpt Ergo mouse

 Normally, I pretty much tend to dismiss “consumer-grade” ergonomic mice – the ones you find for $49 on the shelf at Staples.
 These designs usually just take a perfectly ordinary mouse, add a few curves in the shell, and call the result ergonomic.
-Not so the new Sculpt Ergo mouse from Microsoft, a worthy accessory which mates to the Sculpt Ergo keyboard on the same wireless receiver.
+Not so the new Sculpt Ergo mouse from Microsoft, a worthy accessory that mates to the Sculpt Ergo keyboard on the same wireless receiver.

 Despite its unexciting shape – it resembles a smooth black river rock with a notch taken out – the Sculpt Ergo mouse is amazingly comfortable to grip and use.
 I particularly like the design and placement of the buttons, which are curved down onto the front in such a way that minimum clicking effort is required.
 Actually, the click action on this mouse puts me oddly in mind of my old Contour mouse, which was designed so that the click force comes more from the knuckle than the finger joints.

-Lately all Microsoft accessories seem designed to promote Windows 8 (which, I suppose, needs all the promotion it can get).
+Lately, all Microsoft accessories seem designed to promote Windows 8 (which, I suppose, needs all the promotion it can get).
 Accordingly, the Sculpt mouse has a little plug for Windows 8 built into the top of it, a blue Windows logo button that evidently has some exciting function on the latest-greatest Redmond OS.
 Not having said OS, I am not sure what this exciting function would be.
 On Windows 7 (which Steve Ballmer will have to pry from my cold dead hands) the button simply brings up the start menu, making it a yawn-worthy supplement to the dedicated Windows logo key found on most keyboards.

-A good starter set for basic computer ergonomics
+The Sculpt Ergo Keyboard and Mouse: A good starter set for basic computer ergonomics

 The Sculpt Ergo will never be my top recommended keyboard, mainly because of its hard-action chiclet keys, pathetic function row, and lack of adjustability vs. the Goldtouch or Freestyle.
 Still, I am aware that many users adore chiclet keys, use the top-row functions only for media control, and are fine with an “average” working position.
 If this describes you, the Sculpt Ergo is worth considering.

 Among other pluses discussed here, this keyboard has the very convincing advantage of cost.
-This is a good wireless ergonomic keyboard, keypad, and mouse combo that will set you back little more than most wired ergonomic keyboards – and far less than some.
+This is a good wireless ergonomic keyboard, keypad, and mouse combo that will set you back a little more than most wired ergonomic keyboards – and far less than some.